lcampillos/medspaner/README.md

 Rules were developed iteratively during the annotation of the CT-EBM-ES corpus.
 Standard algorithms were implemented, such as [NegEx](https://github.com/PlanTL-GOB-ES/NegEx-MES) and [HeidelTime](https://github.com/HeidelTime/heideltime) adapted to the Spanish language.

-The guideline with the criteria for annotating the CT-EBM-ES corpus is available in this repository.

 Installation and requirements
 -------------------------